alexdelorenzo/strs/README.md

 ```

 ## More string tools
-`strs` comes with tools for dealing with UTF-8, ASCII and emojis, and it has tools that aren't found in Python or common shells like Bash.
+`strs` has tools that deal with UTF-8, ASCII and emojis, and it has tools that aren't found in Python or common shells.
 ```bash
 $ str to-ascii "It is 20° Celsius outside."
 It is 20deg Celsius outside.